A US judge halts the deportation of the Egyptian family of the Boulder firebombing suspect

 The attack unfolded against the backdrop of the Israel-Hamas war, which has contributed to a spike in antisemitic violence in the United States.
 It happened at the beginning of the Jewish holiday of Shavuot and barely a week after a man who also yelled "Free Palestine" was charged with fatally shooting two Israeli Embassy staffers outside a Jewish museum in Washington.

-“They have requested privacy to heal,” spokesperson Kelli Christensen said in an email.

-One of the victims was a child when her family fled the Nazis during the Holocaust, said Ginger Delgado of the Arapahoe County Sheriff’s Office.
-Delgado is acting as a spokesperson for the family of the woman, who doesn't want her name used.
+This version corrects the age of the defendant's oldest daughter to 17, not 18, according to attorneys for the family.

-Associated Press reporters Eric Tucker in Washington, Heather Hollingsworth in Kansas City, Missouri, Samy Magdy in Cairo, Sean Murphy in Oklahoma City and Hallie Golden in Seattle contributed to this report.
+Associated Press reporters Eric Tucker in Washington, Heather Hollingsworth in Kansas City, Missouri, Samy Magdy in Cairo, Hannah Schoenbaum in Salt Lake City, Utah, Sean Murphy in Oklahoma City and Hallie Golden in Seattle contributed to this report.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.